Should Women Not Speak One Word in Church? A Close Look at 1 Corinthians 14:34-36

 And so to judge from the context of the entire chapter of 1 Corinthians 14 and 11:5, the wives / women must have been asking questions about the prophecies or tongues or the teachings or revelations that were free-flowing.
 They were asking questions at the wrong time.
 They may have adopted a prosecutorial tone and demeanor, even when their husbands were prophesying.
 Since they were less educated than men, generally, their questions were natural but also out of order.
 They had to wait until they got home, so they did not interrupt the flow of the service.

 This looks like a problem peculiar to Corinth, a problem which can be coordinated with a confused public assembly, generally.
 Therefore, once again the command to keep quiet is not universal but limited to Corinth and culturally conditioned by a confused atmosphere.
 However, if it applies to other church contexts beyond Corinth (v.
-33b), then the solution remains the same, as follows, in the next paragraph.
+33b), then the solution remains the same, as follows.

 RELATED